kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Fix no link to reviews in other languages if no reviews left in current one
 * Fix "set_product_language" REST API call not supported "PUT" method
 * Fix endpoints on My Account page when using a custom base permalink
-* Fix stock_status synchronization for variable products with stock management on product level
 * Fixed performance issues while translating Product via WPML Translation Editor with a lot of variations
 * Fixed overridden discounted item price when manually creating/editing order from the admin
 * Fixed customer email language when changing order from "On Hold" to "Processing"